Rudolph Valentino: Return to films and career challenges

 The first film under the new contract was Monsieur Beaucaire, wherein Valentino played the lead, the Duke of Chartres.
 The film did poorly and American audiences found it "effeminate".
 The failure of the film, under Rambova's control, is often seen as proof of her controlling nature and later caused her to be barred from Valentino sets.
 Valentino made one final movie for Famous Players.
 In 1924, he starred in A Sainted Devil, now one of his lost films.
 It had lavish costumes, but apparently a weak story.
 It opened to strong sales, but soon dropped off in attendance and ended up as another disappointment.

-With his contract fulfilled, Valentino was released from Famous Players, but was still obligated to Ritz-Carlton for four films.
-His next film was a pet project titled The Hooded Falcon.
-The production was beset with problems from the start, beginning with the script written by June Mathis.
-The Valentinos were dissatisfied with Mathis's version and requested that it be rewritten.
-Mathis took it as a great insult and did not speak to Valentino for almost two years.
-While Rambova worked designing costumes and rewriting the script for Falcon, Valentino was persuaded to film Cobra with Nita Naldi.
-He agreed only on condition that it not be released until after The Hooded Falcon debuted.